gnarroway/mongo-driver-3/README.md

 ; => {"v" "world"}
 ```

-While most options are supported directly, sometimes you may need to configure an operation directly.
+While most options are supported directly, sometimes you may need to some extra control.
-In such cases, you can pass in the java options object.
+In such cases, you can pass in a configured java options object as option.
+Any other
+options will be applied on top of this object.

 ```clojure
 ;; These are equivalent